iqbal1201/iqbal1201.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a researcher working at the intersection of AI, geospatial intelligence, environmental systems, and sustainability.
+I am a researcher working at the intersection of AI, geospatial intelligence, computer vision,environmental systems, and sustainability.

 I hold a Bachelor of Science in Geography (Geographical Information Science) from the [University of Indonesia](https://geografi.ui.ac.id/en/) and a Bachelor of Science in Computer Science from [Universitas Siber Asia](https://unsia.ac.id/), followed by a Master of Science in Geospatial Intelligence from  [The University of Queensland](https://environment.uq.edu.au/), Australia.